Chart Color Schemes

 Educational achievement in Ivanhoe East - Eaglemont places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Ivanhoe East - Eaglemont is significantly higher than broader benchmarks.
-54.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.8% in the SA4 region.
+Educational attainment in Ivanhoe East - Eaglemont is notably high, with 54.4% of residents aged 15 and above holding university qualifications.
+This figure exceeds the national average of 30.4% and the SA4 region's average of 32.8%.
 Bachelor degrees are the most common at 33.6%, followed by postgraduate qualifications (15.4%) and graduate diplomas (5.4%).
 Vocational pathways account for 18.4% of qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 8.9%.

 Educational participation is high, with 29.8% of residents currently enrolled in formal education.
 This includes 9.7% in secondary education, 7.9% in primary education, and 7.9% pursuing tertiary education.
-Ivanhoe East Primary School-Wilfred Road Campus and Ivanhoe East Primary School serve a total of 475 students.
-The area demonstrates exceptional educational performance with an ICSEA score of 1163, placing local schools among the most advantaged nationally.
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Local school capacity is limited at 5.8 places per 100 residents compared to the regional average of 18.4, leading many families to travel for schooling.
+Ivanhoe East Primary School-Wilfred Road Campus and Ivanhoe East Primary School serve a total of 475 students, with the area demonstrating exceptional educational performance (ICSEA: 1163).
+Local schools focus exclusively on primary education, with secondary options available in surrounding areas due to limited local school capacity (5.8 places per 100 residents compared to the regional average of 18.4).

 Frequently Asked Questions - Education